Biennale College Cinema – Tenth Edition

-The selected teams will attend, along with nine other teams selected through the International Call, an intensive workshop, in English, to develop and define the concept; it will last 10 days (2-11 October, travel dates: 1 and 12) and will lead to the production of an in-depth step outline.
+The selected teams will attend, along with three other teams selected through the Italian Call, an intensive workshop, in English, to develop and define the concept; it will last 10 days (2-11 October, travel dates: 1 and 12) and will lead to the production of an in-depth step outline.

 This phase will be coordinated by a Head of Studies who will establish the organizational aspects of the workshop: group sessions will alternate with moments of individual feedback, in a variety of group combinations.
 The process for structuring the concepts will address both narrative and production aspects.
 Each team will work separately with experts in story development, visualization and production.

-At the conclusion of the development workshop each team will present their projects to the Artistic Director of the Cinema Sector of La Biennale di Venezia.
+At the conclusion of the development workshop each team will present their projects to the Artistic Director of the Cinema Department of La Biennale di Venezia.

 The teams will be required to deliver, within a month of the workshop completing, a first draft of the script and updated budgets and production schedules.
-The Artistic Director of the Cinema Sector, after listening to the presentation of the projects in October and assessing the first drafts, will select up to four teams, at least one chosen from the Italian call and at least two presented by women directors.
+The Director of the Cinema Sector, after listening to the presentation of the projects in October and assessing the first drafts, will select up to four teams, at least one chosen from the Italian call, the remaining from the International call.
 These teams will move on to the script and production workshops, presented below:

 At the beginning of December 2021, a 4 day workshop will be organized in Venice (December, 3rd – 6th; travel dates: 2nd and 7th) and will be focused on script development in preparation for the second draft.

-In January 2022 (11th – 17th) the teams will attend a 7 day on-line workshop on pre-production and direction, during which they will explore the visual aspects of the film and plan the production process..
+In January 2022 (11th and 17th) the team attend a 7 day on-line workshop on pre-production and direction, during which they will explore the visual aspects of the film and plan the production process.
 The goal is to prepare the four teams, once the workshop is concluded, to shoot and edit the film over the next seven months.

 During this phase, the marketing, sales and distribution of the projects will be explored and a strategy devised.